Recipe Provided By"The Curious Plate"

 - 2 garlic cloves, (minced)

-Remove the lamb from the skillet and allow it to rest for three minutes.
+Remove the lamb from the skillet and place on a plate.